nteetor/yonder/docs/rendering/outputelement.md

 - name: '...'
   description: |-
-    Additional named arguments passed as HTML attributes to the parent element.
+    Additional named arguments passed as HTML attributes to the parent element or unnamed arguments passed as the new contents of the output element.
 - name: session
   description: A reactive context, defaults to [getDefaultReactiveDomain()](getdefaultreactivedomain.html).